Skip to content

 uneven hairline

-Yes, it might be natural for you to have an uneven hairline, but it might not feel natural for you.
+Yes, it might be natural for you to have an uneven hairline, but it might not feel natural for you, which is entirely understandable.

-It’s much more important for you to feel comfortable in your own body and approve your own image that you see in mirrors and photos.
-And sometimes you feel a certain feature might not belong on your body; which is the main reason cosmetic surgeries exist.
+It’s much more important to feel comfortable in your own body and approve of the image that you see in mirrors and photos.
+Sometimes, you feel like a certain feature might not belong on your body, which is the main reason cosmetic surgeries exist.

-If you think one part of your hairline being located further than the other part doesn’t comply with your desired image, nothing should keep you from looking for ways to fix it.
+If you think one part of your hairline is located further than the other part, creating an undesired image, nothing should keep you from looking for ways to fix it.

 Can an uneven hairline grow back?

 But if you’ve had a medical condition that caused you to lose hair temporarily, your hairline will most likely improve by itself, although the chances of restoring your natural look are much lower.
-You might still end up with asymmetry, even if it’s on a very small scale.
+You might still end up with asymmetry, even if it’s on a tiny scale.

-As I’ve said, it all depends on the cause of the uneven hairline, which is what we’ll be going over next.
+As I’ve said, it all depends on the cause of the uneven hairline:

 Causes of Uneven Hairlines